Anthony Gardner: Tottenham Hotspur

-Gardner signed for George Graham's Tottenham Hotspur in January 2000 for a fee of £855,000.
-He worked his way up through the reserve team before making his debut as a substitute against Derby County in March 2001.
+Gardner signed for George Graham's Tottenham Hotspur in January 2000 for a fee of £855,000 rising to £1.2m.
+He had been scouted by director of football David Pleat.
+Gardner worked his way up through the reserve team before making his debut as a substitute against Derby County in March 2001.
 He finished 2000–01 with eight appearances.
-However, he suffered knee ligament damage at the back end of the season which ruled him out until December.
-He played 19 matches in 2001–02.
+However, he suffered knee ligament damage in the season finale v Manchester United, which ruled him out until December.
+He played 19 matches in the 2001–02 campaign.

-Gardner scored his first goal for Tottenham in a 3–2 victory over local rivals West Ham United in September 2002.
+Gardner scored the winner and his first goal for Tottenham in a thriller 3–2 victory over local rivals West Ham United in September 2002.
 However, he was limited to just 13 appearances in 2002–03.
 He managed to play 40 matches in 2003–04, with 33 of these matches being in the Premier League.
-He scored his second Tottenham goal in a League Cup tie against Oldham Athletic on 22 September 2004.
+However, he lost his first-team place after Jacques Santini replaced Glenn Hoddle as manager Gardner scored his second Tottenham goal in a League Cup tie against Oldham Athletic on 22 September 2004.
 However, he made just 17 league appearances in 2004–05.
 Injury restricted him to just 17 league matches again in 2005–06, and made just 16 appearances in 2006–07, of which eight were in the league.

 At the beginning of 2007–08, Gardner found himself on the teamsheet due to the ongoing injuries of Ledley King and Michael Dawson.
 He managed to make an impact – in vain – by scoring his team's only goal in their second Premier League match of the season at home to Everton on 15 August 2007, which Tottenham lost 3–1.
 On 25 October, he was injured playing against Getafe in the UEFA Cup.
 He was stretchered off with a suspected broken ankle in the 42nd minute.
 On 31 January 2008, Gardner signed for Tottenham's Premier League rivals Everton on loan for the remainder of the season, but did not make a single appearance.
-Over the course of the season, he played just six competitive matches for Tottenham.
+David Moyes had signed him to provide cover for the defensive backline after Alan Stubbs had departed, though the defence remained injury free and Gardner was not required to take to the field.
+Throughout the season, he played just six competitive matches for Tottenham as manager Juande Ramos had significantly bolstered the Spurs defence.